STRESSED BUT STILL MOVINGBy Patrick Ryan Waters

 Everyone wants your time, your energy, your attention.

-Like there’s a hose hooked up to you…and you’re getting drained.And at some point you’ve gotta say:“I need some gas too.”DON’T FORCE ITIf you don’t catch it early, you start forcing things.Trying to create momentum.
+Like there’s a hose hooked up to you…and you’re getting drained.And at some point you’ve gotta say—“I need some gas too.”If you don’t catch it early, you start forcing things.Trying to create momentum.

 Trying to feel something.

-That never works.It just drains you faster.THE RESETSo I slowed it down.Went to church that morning—honestly one of the most beautiful churches I’ve been to in San Diego.Walked out…Boom.Parking ticket.On Easter Sunday.
-At a church.You can’t even make that up.And in that moment, I just laughed.Because that’s life.BOUNDARIES SAVE ENERGYThen I get a message from work.Easter morning.“Schedule this.
-Follow up on that.”And I’m like—Not today.Quick response:“Got it.
-Morning.”Forward it to someone else:“Hey, can you handle this?
+That never works.It just drains you faster.So I slowed it down.Went to church that morning—honestly one of the most beautiful I’ve been to in San Diego.Walked out…Boom.Parking ticket.On Easter Sunday.
+At a church.You can’t even make that up.And in that moment, I just laughed.Because that’s life.Then I get a message from work.Easter morning.Schedule this.
+Follow up on that.And I’m like—Not today.Quick response:“Got it.
+Morning.”Forward it:“Hey, can you handle this?
 I’m slammed this week.”Done.No stress.

 No overthinking.